katherineanne/logs/logs.md

 2) **Engaging with irony in illustration.**
    **We liked her idea of using scaler to compare alternative illustrations for Wilde's short stories.
 We thought it would be interesting if she could allow viewers to contribute their own images and voices (if she included sound).** **Ashley suggested that Darielle could alter every aspect of presentation in order to demonstrate the effect of design, topography, etc. on the project.**
-** She could give readers options of how they want to read the text (dark, light, sweet, violent) by using different themes.
+**She could give readers options of how they want to read the text (dark, light, sweet, violent) by using different themes.
 This could show how the same text read in different ways makes a completely different reading.
-Demonstrates second narrative**
-** It could be a really interesting contribution to the study of Wilde, since there are so few contemporary versions of Wilde's fairy tales**
+Demonstrates second narrative.
+It could be a really interesting contribution to the study of Wilde, since there are so few contemporary versions of Wilde's fairy tales**

 - How could the research question and scope be refined?
 How feasible is the argument given the time constraints at hand?
 How could the feasibility be increased?
-** Danielle's project is more feasible because she isn't required to write an essay alongside.
+**Danielle's project is more feasible because she isn't required to write an essay alongside.
 She also may just focus on the nightengale story, which keeps her focus smaller**
 - What are some of the technical challenges?
 Some of the research challenges?
 How significant are they?
-** She wants to use illustrator for her own illustrations.
+**She wants to use illustrator for her own illustrations.
 She may be limited in this aspect depending on how much she can produce**
 - How tight is the relationship between the research question and the choice of new media / computation?
 How could that relationship be tightened?
 Does the type of argument selected seem like a good fit?
-** This project could demonstrate how context changes readings.
+**This project could demonstrate how context changes readings.
 It could be really effective to provide new information and interpretations.**
 - What, if anything, is missing from the recipe?
 What tools, research, data sources, and projects might be added?
 What other arguments or publications come to mind?
 (Use the internet to find some answers here?)
-**Scaler and Illustrator should mostly cover what she needs to do**** Is there any useful scaler alternatives?
+**Scaler and Illustrator should mostly cover what she needs to do.
+Is there any useful scaler alternatives?
 She couldn't find anything else that would let her annotate images and videos.**
 - What other comments or suggestions do you have?